BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 The development server probably deserves a special call out.
 Under the hood, Ember CLI uses [Broccoli](https://github.com/broccolijs/broccoli) for the build pipeline.
 Whenever you change a file, it'll automatically rebuild that part of your app bundle incrementally.
-When that's done, Ember automatically reload your app in any open browser tabs – all out of the box with zero configuration.
+When that's done, Ember automatically reloads your app in any open browser tabs – all out of the box with zero configuration.

 #### Testing

-Your could design your architecture in a way that makes your components very unit-testable in theory, but that's usually not where the difficult lies – the most difficult part about testing is getting into the habit of writing them, 100% of the time.
+You could design your architecture in a way that makes your components very unit-testable in theory, but that's usually not where the difficulty lies – the most difficult part about testing is getting into the habit of writing them, 100% of the time.

-How many of you writes test for your front-end JavaScript projects?
+How many of you write tests for your front-end JavaScript projects?
 Do you write unit tests?
 Do you write end-to-end acceptance tests?
 What about testing them in multiple browsers?
 Continuously running them during development?
 Do you do all of those things for your side projects too?